Applications have closed for the 2022/23 season. Please check back next fall to apply for 2023/24.

 The Women’s Mentorship Program aims to support women (transgender or cisgender) that are aspiring to become avalanche professionals by providing concrete pathways to working in the industry.

-As a participant in this program, mentees will work with active professionals in the avalanche industry to assist in a SheJumps AIARE Level 1 course.
+As a participant in this program, mentees will work with active professionals in the avalanche industry to assist in an AIARE Level 1 course or Level 2.
 Mentees will meet together with the guides and instructors before the AIARE Level 1 to organize their involvement in the program and make a plan for continuing mentorship and feedback.

-Mentees will also have the opportunity to job shadow in their personal area of interest (i.e. avalanche forecasting, ski guiding, avalanche education, ski patrolling, meteorology, non-profit management).
+Mentees will also have the opportunity to job shadow an NWAC forecaster for a day in the field.
 This program is open to any woman who is interested or curious in pursuing a job or career in the avalanche industry.

 Program History